harrison0723/giants-boilerplate/README.md

 _Note: Use `/build` path instead of the default `/public` path when asked in step 3._

 ## Credits
-_The Moai icon is created by Mr. Bozo from thenounproject.com._
+_The Moai icon was created by Mr. Bozo from thenounproject.com._

 ## Mobile
 Complement your web app with mobile apps using [Giants Mobile Boilerplate](https://github.com/harrison0723/giants-mobile-boilerplate).